alcides-schulz/SDL-Programming/UniverseProceduralGeneration/Readme.md

 Couple of things I learned in this project:
 - setup a SDL project and basic functions.
 - SDL does not have a DrawCircle function, so had to research it.
-Can be improved in terms of performace.
+Can be improved in terms of performance.
 - SDL also does not have a DrawText function, I have to research and implement something.
 - The Lehmer random number generator (https://en.wikipedia.org/wiki/Lehmer_random_number_generator)